How to Project Manage within a Bureaucracy

 For a project manager working in these conditions, the “knowledge is power” culture makes for difficult progress.
 The work breakdown structure becomes critical in these environments – everyone’s responsibility must be clearly defined and a command and control approach is likely to yield the best results.
 Unfortunately, a bureaucracy will not be able to make too many innovative leaps, or cope well with ambiguity or uncertainty.
 So agile project management approaches, like Scrum, probably will not work.
 The expression “risk averse”, recalled from your PMP® training, probably comes to mind.

 Although Velopi is not a bureaucracy and our project management training courses will not cover bureaucratic organisations, our experienced project management trainers (PMPs all) will bring the PMP course materials to life with realistic examples and practical hints.
-For your convenience, we run our project management certification courses in Dublin, Cork, Limerick and Galway.
-Find out more by visiting our training page or by contacting us directly.
+Find out more by visiting our courses page or by contacting us directly.

 #3468 - 04/2014 - 08/2022